 Skip to content

 In this guide, you will learn how to directly integrate Google Pay with SumUp.
-This payment method is also available via the SumUp Payment Widget.
+Please note that you can also offer Google Pay through our Payment Widget (see Payment Widget documentation).

 • You have a merchant profile with SumUp and have already filled in your profile details.